Milkweed flower ripe for picking. Picture taken in later June.

 Caution: If you are allergic to latex, do not eat or touch this plant.
 The milky sap contains about 1-2% latex.

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant is perfect for growing using the Natural farming, no-till garden method.
+Is the growing of this plant compatible with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This plant is perfect for growing using the Natural farming, no-till garden method.
 Once this perennial plant is started, there is no need to till the soil.

 Soil: Preparing the soil is no different from most garden vegetables.
 Best if it is turned over, loamy and within the pH range of 5.8-7.2, which is to say slightly acidic to very slightly alkaline.
 To get the most from each plant, dig in some compost or composted manure.

 Planting From Seed: It's funny with this one, when doing my research to confirm what I know from experience, my methods of getting this plant in my yard didn't match with most people's methods.
 Most instructions talk about seed stratification in a fridge in soil, soaking the seeds for 24 hours, starting in flats inside and transplanting outside when the frost is gone.
 I just gather the seeds when the pods start to open with them beginning to fall out, mix in a bucket of soil, spread that seed/soil mix around the prepared soil in the fall (right after I collected the seeds).
 Cover with about 6mm (1/4 inch) of soil, tamp down and cover with a thin layer of mulch.
 Next spring, there are my Milkweeds.
 After that, thin to give each plant a square about 30 X 30 cm (1 foot square) and harvest in June each year after.